 Dr K. M. Fozdar and Mrs Shirin Fozdar (1950)

-The First Public Proclamation of the Bahá’í Faith in Singapore came about through an interview with Dr K. M. Fozdar by The Straits Times, which was published in its issue of 15 September 1950.
+The first public proclamation of the Bahá’í Faith in Singapore resulted from an interview with Dr K. M. Fozdar by The Straits Times, which was published on 15 September 1950.
 Besides summarizing the aims and teachings of the Bahá’í Faith, the news item announced the forthcoming arrival on 19 September of his wife Mrs Shirin Fozdar under the heading “A Woman With A Message”.
-The article also contained a synopsis of her many remarkable achievements especially in the cause of women’s emancipation.
+The article also contained a synopsis of her many remarkable achievements, especially in the cause of women’s emancipation.

-The day after her arrival, Mrs. Fozdar gave a public lecture at the Singapore Rotary Club, then the most prestigious club in the colony.
+The day after her arrival, Mrs Fozdar gave a public lecture at the Singapore Rotary Club, then the most prestigious club in the colony.
 As this was the first public lecture given by a woman at the Rotary Club (then an all-male preserve), the press found this newsworthy and reported parts of her speech the following day under the caption “No more nonsense from men, says Mrs. Fozdar.”
 This was just the beginning of hundreds of newspaper articles about her and the Bahá’í Faith in the years that followed.

 Some members of the Theosophical Society were very interested in the teachings of the Bahá’í Faith as they shared several common ideals regarding the brotherhood of man and the fact that religion should be the cause of unity.
 A significant portion of the early believers on the island were in fact, former members of the Theosophical Society.
 A prominent member of the Singapore Bahá’í, community, Mr Teoh Geok Leng, a professional accountant, was, for example, a former President of the Theosophical Society.